nehaask/neha-kulkarni-portfolio/content/authors/admin/_index.md

 ## About Me

 Hello!
-I am Neha Kulkarni.
-I am a graduate student pursuing my Master's of Science in Computer Science at Rochester Institute of Technology with an interest in Machine Learning, Computer Vision and Data Science.
+I’m Neha Kulkarni, a Master’s student in Computer Science at Rochester Institute of Technology, passionate about Machine Learning, Computer Vision, and Data Science.
+In my free time, you’ll mostly find me listening to Hozier’s latest album, reading my book somewhere on campus or simply going for a run outdoors.

-Currently working on Parking spot detection using LiDAR !
+Currently, I’m working on LiDAR-based parking spot detection, leveraging 3D point cloud data to enhance autonomous vehicle technologies.